City of London School: Queen Victoria Street (1986–present)

 The present building on Queen Victoria Street was designed by City of London architect Thomas Meddings, an Old Citizen of the school as well as a former Temple Church chorister.
 It is a wholly modern building, although some of the stained glass and sculptures from the Victoria Embankment building has been relocated to this new building.
 A design and technology block was added to the building in 1990, though in 2008, the block was transformed into a building mainly used by the ICT and music departments, although some design and technology facilities remain.
 The building was designed on a structural grid and non-load bearing walls were used so that the internal layout of the building could easily be changed when necessary.
 The school's design is also slightly unusual in that it was built avoiding a road tunnel in the centre of the premises.
 This meant that the first and second floors of the building could only be built on either side of the road tunnel.
 The load on the third floor directly above the road tunnel is also limited and so there is a courtyard which goes up to the fifth floor, surrounded by the building, in that area.
 The current building is opened to the public annually on one weekend in September as part of the Open House London event.

 In 2020, an international two-stage competition was announced for a £19 million revamp of the present City of London School building.
-The competition, which has been organised by New London Architecture on behalf of the City of London Corporation, will select the entry that brings a 'innovative and sustainable' upgrade to the building complex.
+The competition, which has been organised by New London Architecture on behalf of the City of London Corporation, will select the entry that brings an 'innovative and sustainable' upgrade to the building complex.
 The project represents a part of an overall plan to expand capacity at the school.
+The contract was won by a joint proposal from Morris & Co. and Freehaus.

 The front view of the building beside the River Thames with St Paul's Cathedral in the background and the Millennium Bridge on the right is occasionally seen in popular media such as in the BBC News 60-second countdown as well as in an early scene of the 2005 movie, The Constant Gardener and in the 2009 film Harry Potter and the Half-Blood Prince.

 School life

-The school seeks to provide a community "to foster good relationships between members of the staff, the pupils themselves and between members of the staff and pupils", so that pupils can develop their social confidence as well as thrive on academic excellence.
-The school's aims and range of extracurricular activities reflect this ethos.